mox-opal/mox-opal.github.io/README.md

 ![](image/data4.png)

 __- Media & celebrity climate discourse__ <br>
-Words like “film,” “documentary,” “leonardo,” “dicaprio” show just how strongly documentaries and celebrity advocates shape attention.
+Words like __“film,” “documentary,” “leonardo”__ show just how strongly documentaries and celebrity advocates shape attention.
 Climate change here is seen through storytelling: big, emotional narratives, films, and viral clips driving awareness and urgency.

 __- Non-media, everyday debate__ <br>
-In more general conversations, terms like “trump,” “government,” “science” pop out.
+In more general conversations, terms like __“trump,” “government,” “science”__ pop out.
 People talk about climate change by talking about leadership, facts, and public policy.
 It’s less “is climate change real?” and more “why is our government ignoring the science?”

 __- Science as anchor__ <br>
-Words such as “scientists,” “study,” “data” reveal an expectation that climate claims should be backed by evidence.
+Words such as __“scientists,” “study,” “data”__ reveal an expectation that climate claims should be backed by evidence.
 People cite research, reports, and expert consensus.
 Science becomes a status marker: if you have “data” and “study” on your side, you’re seen as credible.

 __- Politics as battleground__ <br>
-The political word cloud is predictable but intense: “trump,” “president,” “republican”.
+The political word cloud is predictable but intense: __“trump,” “president,” “republican”__.
 Climate change is deeply politicised, entangled with party identity and presidential rhetoric.
 Many conversations are less about CO₂ and more about what political allegiance says about your stance on reality itself.

 #